Atlanta NWSL team

-A yet to be named women's professional soccer team based in Atlanta, Georgia was announced as the National Women's Soccer League's 17th franchise on November 11, 2025.
-The team will begin play in 2028 and will be owned by Arthur Blank who also owns Atlanta United FC of Major League Soccer, and the Atlanta Falcons of the National Football League.
+A yet-to-be-named women's professional soccer team based in Atlanta, Georgia, currently operating under the placeholder identity "NWSL Atlanta 2028," was awarded the National Women's Soccer League's 17th franchise on November 11, 2025.
+Owned by Arthur Blank of Atlanta United FC and the Atlanta Falcons, the team will begin play in 2028 alongside a second expansion club in Columbus, sharing Mercedes-Benz Stadium with Atlanta United.